 Bilsham farm: A short visit on my way back from a WeBS count elsewhere, hoping that something new might have dropped in, but the reverse was true and numbers had actually dropped somewhat with nothing out of the ordinary found.
 There were still 36 Canada Geese and 185 Coots, plus a good number of mixed gull species, but Pochard and Shoveler numbers had dropped to one and 14 respectively, whilst only two Little Grebes and two Tufted Ducks were present….disappointing overall.

-Reporting on the birds of my local patch at Elmer (Middleton-on-Sea parish) and also including the surrounding area within 5 Km.
-Please forward any relevant bird news or query to: birderowen@hotmail.com
+Reporting on the birds of my local patch at Elmer (Middleton-on-Sea parish) and the surrounding area within 5 Km.
+(Any bird news or query to: birderowen@hotmail.com)

 Saturday, November 16, 2024